-Many organizers think that engagement at virtual events can be solved by simply inviting famous speakers to the event, and having them present or lecture on a given topic - but this is a mistake.
+Many organizers think that virtual event engagement issues can be solved by simply inviting famous speakers to the event, and having them present or lecture on a given topic - but this is a mistake.

 If you’re a business that’s struggling to increase engagement at your virtual events, don’t worry, we’ve put together 9 ways you can make sure your next event is interactive, interesting, and impactful.